ragingwind/got-zip/readme.md

 	--dest: path to download a zip file
 	--cleanup: remove the zip file after extracting
 	--extract: extract the zip file after downloading
+	--strip: remove leading folders in the path structure.

 	<url> url of zip file trying to download
 	<exclude-patterns> pattern to exclude some of the files when it is extracted